nhanb/sealord/README.markdown

 - After building the jar file, remember to copy `img/` and `sound/` to its same folder or things won't work.

+- Hard AI seemingly not working correctly in some cases.
+Didn't have time to fix this.